marcusds/ws-api-php/README.md

     file_put_contents(__DIR__ . '/session.json', $json);
 };

+// If you want, you can set a custom User-Agent for the requests to the WealthSimple API:
+WealthsimpleAPI::setUserAgent("Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/132.0.0.0 Safari/537.36");

 // 2.
 If it's the first time you run this, create a new session using the username & password (and TOTP answer, if needed).
 Do NOT save those infos in your code! if (!file_exists(__DIR__ . '/session.json')) {
     $totp_code = null;